-5.1.
-Policy
+5.2 Policy

-The operating system is restricted to a single operator mode of operation (i.e., concurrent operators are explicitly excluded).

-The application that makes calls to the Module is the single user of the Module, even when the application is serving multiple clients.
+The operating system is restricted to a single operator (concurrent operators are explicitly excluded).
+The application that request cryptographic services is the single user of the module, even when the application is serving multiple clients.

-In FIPS Approved mode, the ptrace system call, the debugger gdb, and strace shall not be used.
-In addition, other tracing mechanisms offered by the Linux environment, such as ftrace or systemtap, shall not be used.
+In FIPS Approved mode, the ptrace(2) system call, the debugger (gdb(1)), and strace(1) shall be not used.